Free download of "Swannanoa."

 "When I first read Mike Resnick's short story 'For I Have Touched the Sky', which became part of this collection, it blew me away.
 It touched me as a woman, as an artist, as a member of a society that often refused to understand my own thirst for knowledge.
 It's how Mike and I originally connected, when I sent him a fan letter about the book.

 "Years later, Mike and I were sitting around at a science fiction convention, and I started telling him again how strongly I felt about Kirinyaga, how much I wished I'd been the one to narrate it.
 And Mike looked at me and said, 'Why don't you?'

 "My immediate response was 'Because it's told in the first person by a male Kenyan shaman, and I am a white female from New Jersey.'
 But the more we talked about it, the more excited we both got at the thought of giving the audio book a second life.
 And now, with the success of Hamilton and other art works crossing race and gender, Mike's original enthusiasm and go-ahead seem almost prescient to me.
 Koriba's love of his lineage, his country, the respect he has for every aspect of his culture, are incredibly moving.
 Whether you agree with them or not, they spring from a place of truth within him."

 Amazon.com: Hailed for his grandeur of imagination and superb worldbuilding, winner of and nominee for more than 50 awards for his outstanding work, Mike Resnick has rightfully won a place as one of science fiction's master storytellers.
 Now, in Kirinyaga, Resnick presents the haunting and utterly compelling tale of one man's utopia.
 Deeply moving, swiftly paced, and profound in its implications.

-Kirinyaga is available on April 5th but you can pre-order it right now in the Shopping Mall.
+Kirinyaga is on sale right now in the Shopping Mall.